Choose Language: EN CN BH VI

 Common in people over the age of 50, a hiatal hernia is when a part of the stomach tissue protrudes through the diaphragm (hiatus) into the chest cavity.
 The diaphragm is the muscle tissue that separates the abdomen from the chest.

-Hiatal hernias is typically associated with heartburn and, in more serious cases, gaestroesophageal reflux.
-This happens when contents from the stomach start to flow backward through the hiatus into the esophagus.
+Hiatal hernias are typically associated with heartburn and, in more serious cases, gastroesophageal reflux.
+This happens when contents from the stomach start to flow backwards through the hiatus into the oesophagus.

 Umbilical Hernia